Thom Mayne: Ray Bradbury house

-A controversy developed in January 2015 after Mayne bought in June 2014 for $1.765 million.
-The Cheviot Hills, Los Angeles house that noted writer Ray Bradbury had lived in for 50 years.
-According to Mayne, who did not know when he found that house that it was Bradbury's, the Bradbury family – which has not commented on the situation – had no interest in preserving the house, and Mayne bought it from a foundation.
-A demolition permit was issued on December 30, and in January 2015 it was reported that the house was being torn down.
+In June 2014, Mayne bought the Cheviot Hills, Los Angeles house that noted writer Ray Bradbury had lived in for 50 years.
+In January 2015, the building was scheduled for demolition which caused a media controversy.
+According to Mayne, who had not known about the fact that it belonged to Bradbury, the Bradbury family – which has not commented on the situation – had no interest in preserving the house.
+Mayne further explained that he had bought the house from a foundation that was not associated with the Bradbury estate.
+A city demolition permit was issued on December 30, 2014 with demolition to take place in January 2015.
 Materials from Bradbury's home office were donated to the Indiana-based Center for Ray Bradbury studies, which intended to raise money to recreate it as it was in the mid-1960s.
-When queried, the Morphosis office reported that the house was not being razed, but "deconstructed" so that some of the materials could be recycled – including into 451 sets of bookends – a process which takes more time than simply tearing it down.
-It was reported at the time that a contractor said that the house Mayne intended to build would have three underground levels, including a swimming pool, and two stories above ground – although Mayne himself said that plans for the house were not finished.
-"Our house will not be ordinary – our house is going to be a garden", Mayne said, and expects it to be a "prototype that is landscape-neutral and water friendly", an example of a new vision for houses in Los Angeles.
-Mayne also plans to pay tribute to Bradbury with a wall in which the titles of Bradbury's books are inscribed.

-Construction on the new house is scheduled to finish 2017.
+When queried, the Morphosis office reported that the house was not being razed, but "deconstructed" so that some of the materials could be recycled – including into 451 sets of bookends – a longer and more complicated process.
+It was reported at the time that a contractor said that the house Mayne intended to build would have three underground levels, including a swimming pool and two stories above ground – although Mayne himself said that plans for the house were not finished.
+"Our house will not be ordinary – our house is going to be a garden", and expected it to be a "prototype that is landscape-neutral and water friendly".
+The new house was supposed to embody the new ecological and sustainable standard for architecture in Los Angeles, according to Mayne.
+He further stated that a memorial wall to Bradbury and his works was planned to be part of the project.
+Construction on the new house was scheduled to finish in 2017.